Liberatys/gopyCode/README.md

 gopyCode codeSummary.txt .java .go

+At the beginning of the collected file, there will be a table with all files located and displayed by their extension.

+    ".go": [
+        "gopyCode/files.go",
+        "gopyCode/main.go",
+        "gopyCode/writer.go"
+    ]

 # Future

 I hacked this for a project, where I had to send all my source code in a single file.
 So I just wrote this little helper and it was done in about 5s with all files.